dkorobenko-mwb/website/README.md

 ## Automate with GitHub Actions

-Now it is time to automate the workflow with GitHub Actions.
+Now it is time to automate the workflow with GitHub Actions (with the help of [Terraform tutorial](https://earthly.dev/blog/deploy-dockcontainers-to-awsecs-using-terraform/) and [this blog](https://octopus.com/blog/githubactions-docker-ecr)).

 ### Initial Setup